jlpaca/kinematik/README.md

 _Kinematik_ is a web-based tool for the simulation and visualisation of articulate robots.

+## Getting Started

+_Kinematik_ is written in javascript and should run on modern browsers with webGL support.

+This repository is hosted on github pages [here](https://jhjuhn.github.io/kinematik).

 ## Controls
 ### Mode Manager
 * TAB Key to switch to next mode (Build/FK/IK)